CumulusNetworks/cldemo-l3clos/README.md

 If Using Cumulus in the Cloud
 ------------------------
 Request a "Blank Workbench" on [Cumulus in the Cloud](https://cumulusnetworks.com/try-for-free/).
-When you receive notice that it is provisioned, connect to the *oob-mgmt-server*
+When you receive notice that it is provisioned, you'll be automatically connected to the *oob-mgmt-server*

 Once connected run
 `git clone -b citc https://github.com/CumulusNetworks/cldemo-l3clos`